 Helping a Friend

-- Always worry about making his or her boyfriend or girlfriend angry?
+- Always worries about making his or her boyfriend or girlfriend angry

 - Apologizes for his or her significant other's abusive behavior?

 - Seems overly worried about upsetting or angering his or her significant other?

 - Shows signs of physical abuse, like bruises or cuts?

 - Tells you that he or she gets pressured into having sex, or talks about feeling like a sex object?